juanmanuelsanchez/feedReader/README.md

   ------------------------
 Creates a feed reader application with articles taken from Udacity Blog, CSS Tricks, HTML5 Rocks and Linear Digressions.
-Firstly it'll show a list view of articles taken Udacity Blog by default.
-At the top left corner there's a menu-icon-link to display a menu with other feed suggestions from other sites.
+Firstly it'll show a list view of articles taken from Udacity Blog by default.
+At the top left corner there's a menu-icon-link which displays a menu with other feed suggestions from other sites.
 These suggestions are clickable and, when clicked, the app will show additional articles taken from those sites.
-The program is implemented with Test Driven development pattern, so when the user is running the application there's a group of test suites that are running at the same time.
+The program is implemented with Test Driven Development pattern, so when the user is running the application there's a group of test suites that are running at the same time.
 In order to run the application, follow the instructions detailed on the second paragraph.

 ## 2.-Instructions to run the program
   ------------------------------------
 1) Click the `index.html` file to run the application.
-2) Click on one of the feed suggestions listed to read the related article.
+2) Click on one of the suggestions listed to read the related article.
 3) Click on the top left corner's menu-icon-link to display the feed list view menu, and choose another one to read if you wish.